-The always\ff block imposes the restriction that only one event control is allowed.
-Software tools may perform additional checks to warn if the behavior within an always\ff procedure does not represent sequential logic.
+The always_ff block imposes the restriction that only one event control is allowed.
+Software tools may perform additional checks to warn if the behavior within an always_ff procedure does not represent sequential logic.

-10.6 Continuous assignments
+10.5 Continuous assignments

 In Verilog, continuous assignments can only drive nets, and not variables.

-In SystemVerilog, continuous assignments can drive nets, logic variables, and any other type of variables, except reg variables.
+In SystemVerilog removes this restriction, and permits continuous assignments ean to drive nets, logic variables, and any other type of variables, except reg variables.
 Nets can be driven by multiple continuous assignments, or a mixture of primitives and continuous assignments. logic variables and other data types can only be driven by one continuous assignment or one primitive output.
 It shall be an error for a variable driven by a continuous assignment or primitive output to have an initializer in the declaration or any procedural assignment.